code-game-project/codegame-cli/README.md

 ### run

-Runs the project with the specified command line arguments.
+Runs the project with the specified command line arguments and the *CG_GAME_URL* environment variable set to the URL specified in the `.codegame.json` file.

 ##### config data